-Bonnet - Mourning bonnet
+Hat - Mourning bonnet

-From the Collection of Brighton Historical Society First Floor Brighton Arts and Cultural Centre (Old Brighton Town Hall) Corner Carpenter and Wilson Streets Brighton Victoria
+From the Collection of Brighton Historical Society First Floor Bayside Arts and Cultural Centre (Old Brighton Town Hall) Corner Carpenter and Wilson Streets Brighton Victoria

-- Navy, silk velvet, mourning bonnet with black silk train, circa 1915.
+- Navy silk velvet mourning bonnet with black silk train, circa 1915.